 Thus, even though water use in 2015 was below the District's 2020 GPCD target, it is by no means certain this will still be the case in 2020.
-Following the 1987-91 drought, there was a slow but steady rebuilding of demand over several years.
+Following the 1987-91 drought, there was a steady rebuilding of demand over several years.
 The potential exists for the same type of demand rebound following the present drought.
-In fact if the demand rebound pattern following the 1987-91 drought were to repeat itself, demand in the district could increase by 20 to 25 percent by 2020 compared to its 2015 level.
+In fact if the demand rebound pattern following the 1987-91 drought were to repeat itself, demand in the District would be expected to increase by 20 to 30 percent by 2020 compared to its 2015 level.